Frank-Howd/Frank-Howd/README.md

 ### Hi there 👋

-I'm a passionate Business Analyst with a data science background and a flare for predictive modeling, hailing from Connecticut.</h3>
+I'm a passionate Business Analyst with a data science background, and a flare for predictive modeling, hailing from Connecticut.</h3>

 - 🌱 I’m currently learning **Plotly and Fast API.**